 The shift from manual to AI sourcing isn’t a prediction - it’s happening now, and the pace is accelerating.
 Here’s a snapshot of where the industry stands in 2026, based on Tier 1 research.

 Gartner reported in October 2025 that 82% of CHROs intend to adopt AI agents within the next year.
-That's not a small pilot group - it's the vast majority of enterprise HR leadership signaling that AI in recruiting has moved from experimental to essential.
+Not a small pilot group: the vast majority of enterprise HR leadership has signaled that AI in recruiting has moved from experimental to essential.

-The numbers from Korn Ferry's 2026 TA Trends Report are equally direct: 84% of talent leaders plan to use AI in their talent acquisition function, and 52% specifically plan to add autonomous AI agents to their teams.
-Almost 60% of recruiters already use AI for sourcing, screening, or candidate nurturing, per Josh Bersin's 2025 research.
+From Korn Ferry’s 2026 TA Trends Report, the numbers are equally direct: 84% of talent leaders plan to use AI in their talent acquisition function, and 52% specifically plan to add autonomous AI agents to their teams.
+Already, nearly 60% of recruiters use AI for sourcing, screening, or talent nurturing, per Josh Bersin’s 2025 research.

-But adoption isn't without friction.
+Adoption isn’t without friction.
 Only 37% of job seekers trust AI to select qualified applicants, according to the Bersin report.
-And Korn Ferry found that 40% of talent specialists worry AI will make the candidate experience feel impersonal.
-That trust gap explains why the hybrid model described above - AI handles sourcing, humans handle relationships - is gaining traction faster than a full AI takeover.
+Korn Ferry found that 40% of talent specialists worry AI will make the candidate experience feel impersonal.
+This trust gap explains why the hybrid model - AI handles sourcing, humans handle relationships - is gaining traction faster than a full AI replacement.

-The bottom line: teams that haven't started testing AI sourcing tools are falling behind a curve that 82% of their peers' leadership has already committed to.
+Teams that haven’t started testing AI sourcing tools are falling behind a curve 82% of their peers’ HR leadership has already committed to.

 Frequently Asked Questions